-IBM’s corporate mission is “to lead in the creation, development and manufacture of the industry’s most advanced information technologies, including computer systems, software, networking systems, storage devices and microelectronics.
+IBM’s mission statement is “to lead in the creation, development and manufacture of the industry’s most advanced information technologies, including computer systems, software, networking systems, storage devices and microelectronics.
 And our worldwide network of IBM solutions and services professionals translates these advanced technologies into business value for our customers.
 We translate these advanced technologies into value for our customers through our professional solutions, services and consulting businesses worldwide.”
-This mission statement shows what IBM’s business does.
-The details cover the company’s aims and its activities on how to fulfill these aims.
+This mission statement shows what the business does and provides details on how to fulfill the business purpose and its goals.
 The following points are the main components of IBM’s mission statement:

-- Worldwide network that translates advanced technologies into business value for customers
+- Worldwide network for business value for customers

 IBM’s corporate mission statement highlights leadership in the information technology industry.
 The details of the technologies linked to such leadership are included in the first component of the statement.
+To achieve this goal of leadership, IBM’s generic competitive strategy and intensive growth strategies promote business growth and competitiveness for dominance in the industry.
 In the second component, IBM’s mission statement specifies the people involved in creating value for customers.
 For example, the company creates value for customers through its worldwide network of solutions and professionals.
 On the other hand, the third component of IBM’s corporate mission presents the business activities involved in creating such value for target customers.
-The company’s professional solutions, services and consulting businesses contain the mechanism for this value creation.
+The company’s professional solutions, services, and consulting businesses contain the mechanism for this value creation.
 This information makes IBM’s corporate mission statement specific in providing the bases for business processes.
 Moreover, the information is strongly linked to the company’s corporate vision statement, which also emphasizes leadership in the information technology industry.

-IBM’s corporate vision is “to be the world’s most successful and important information technology company.
+IBM’s vision statement is “to be the world’s most successful and important information technology company.
 Successful in helping out customers apply technology to solve their problems.
 Successful in introducing this extraordinary technology to new customers.
 Important, because we will continue to be the basic resource of much of what is invested in this industry.”
-This vision statement depicts IBM’s developmental path as the business maintains its position as one of the top players in the global market.
-The company also emphasizes the success and importance of its business.
 The following are the main components of IBM’s vision statement:

-- World’s most successful and important information technology company
+- World’s most successful and important IT company

 - Helping customers apply technology to solve their problems